 - Anchor Text: Pay attention to the anchor text you use for your backlinks.
 Others will need to read the content, so your link should make grammatical and logical sense in the body text.

 - Dofollow/Nofollow Links: Dofollow links pass link juice and are important for SEO, while no-follow links don’t.
-Make sure that you’re exchanging dofollow links with quality sites in order to get the most out of your link exchanges.
+Make sure that you’re exchanging dofollow links with quality sites in order to get the most out of your reciprocal links.
 However, some quality sites might use nofollow links, so it’s important to check before agreeing to an exchange.

-- Content Quality: Before considering a link exchange with another website, conduct quality checks that examine the content of the linked page.
+- Content Quality: Before deciding to exchange links with another website, conduct quality checks that examine the content of the linked page.
 If it’s low-quality, chances are it won’t provide much SEO value.

 - Link Placement: Some outbound links are placed in a header, footer, or sidebar.
 While these may still provide some SEO benefit, they won’t be as valuable as contextual links placed within content.